QuentinRa/blog.quentinra.dev/tools/git/index.md

 Simply create a branch, move on it, code, then ``merge`` it into ``master`` or just destroy it.

-> As a side node, a lot of time they are conflicts
+> As a side note, a lot of time they are conflicts
 > with ``merging`` meaning someone modified master
-> while you where working on it.
+> while you were working on it.
 Simply check
 > all the conflicting files and choose what you
 > want to keep.
 Some software provides you
 > an interface to do that quite easily such